abinit/abinit/doc/tutorial/eph4mob.md

 !!! tip

-    Alternatively, one can specify the name of the output DDB and the list of DDB files to be merged via command line arguments.
+    Alternatively, one can specify the name of the output DDB and the list of input DDB files to be merged directly via the command line.
     This approach is quite handy especially if used in conjuction with shell globbing and the "star" syntax:

     ```sh